Stand by Me (film): Box office

 The film was a box office success in North America.
 It opened in a limited release in 16 theaters on August 8, 1986, and grossed $242,795, averaging $15,174 per theater.
 The film then had its wide opening in 745 theaters on August 22 and grossed $3,812,093, averaging $5,116 per theater and ranking number 2.
 The film's widest release was 848 theaters, and it ended up earning $52,287,414 overall, well above its $8 million budget.

+Beginning March 27, 2026, the film was re-released for a week in honor of its 40th anniversary.
+On April 10, 2026, Stand by Me began its 40th anniversary re-release in European, Middle Eastern, and African markets.
+Per Box Office Mojo, the film's overall 40th anniversary earnings were $700,349 domestically (U.S.) and $74,700 internationally as of May 15, 2026.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 92% based on 64 reviews and a rating average of 8/10.
-The website's critical consensus reads: "Stand by Me is a wise, nostalgic movie with a weird streak that captures both Stephen King's voice and the trials of growing up."
+On the review aggregation website Rotten Tomatoes, have a 89% of 148 critics' reviews, with an average rating of 8/10.
+The website's consensus reads, "Rob Reiner brings warmth, wit, and understated grace to Stand by Me, crafting a deeply affecting coming-of-age tale whose authentic performances and emotional honesty elevate its familiar journey."
 On Metacritic, the film has a weighted average score of 75 out of 100 based on 20 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Reviewing the film for The New York Times, Walter Goodman opined that Reiner's direction was rather self-conscious, "looking constantly at his audience".
 While the lead actors were "individually likable", Goodman called the film a "trite narrative" and said that "Reiner's direction hammers in every obvious element in an obvious script."
 In his review for the Chicago Tribune, Dave Kehr wrote that there was "nothing natural in the way Reiner has overloaded his film with manufactured drama".
 In contrast, Sheila Benson called the film "[a treasure] absolutely not to be missed" in her review for the Los Angeles Times.
 Paul Attanasio, reviewing for The Washington Post, called the acting ensemble "wonderful" and particularly praised the performances of Wheaton and Phoenix.

 Stephen King was very impressed with the film.
 On the special features of the 25th anniversary Blu-ray set, King indicated that he considered the film to be the first successful translation to film of any of his works.
 According to a later interview with Gene Siskel, Reiner recalled that after a private early screening of the film, King excused himself for fifteen minutes to compose himself; he later returned to remark, That's the best film ever made out of anything I've written, which isn't saying much.
 But you've really captured my story.
 It is autobiographical.
 In a 2016 interview, King said that Stand by Me was his favorite adaptation of his work, alongside The Shawshank Redemption.